Tuvia Tenenbom: Books

 Tenenbom's fifth book, The Taming of the Jew, came out in English in February 2021, following its publication in Germany in February 2020, under the title Allein unter Briten.
 In The Taming of the Jew, Tenenbom chronicles the rise of anti-Semitism in the UK and the Jewish community's reluctance to effectively deal with it.
 David Herman, reviewing the book for the British The Article, writes: "This is a frightening book and deserves to be read."
-In his review for the American Algemeiner, David Goldman writes that the book "is quizzical and tragic at the same time, the sort of comedy sketches that Samuel Beckett might have written if he were Jewish rather than Irish."